 Example: Richard came down with the flu.
 He was really sick, so he had to stay in bed to rest.
 During the time that Richard was bedridden with this sickness, he could be described as being down and out.

-This phrase is believed to come from boxing.
+The phrase ‘down and out’ is believed to come from boxing.
+Here’s why:

-This term has been used in boxing since at least the late 19th century.
-For instance, The Referee newspaper from 1899 reads:
+This expression has been used in boxing since at least the late 19th century.
+For instance, it’s printed in The Referee newspaper from 1899:

-* Tyler wants to go to work tomorrow, but he won't be able to for the next few days because he's down and out in bed with a serious illness.
+- Tyler wants to go to work tomorrow, but because he broke his foot, he will be down and out for the next few months.